intended consequences podcast

 Why it’s the image of a 3.5″ floppy disc, of course.

-The Save Icon is typically a 3.5
+The Save Icon is typically a 3.5" Floppy Disk.
+Find out why.

 The Save Icon is typically a 3.5″ Floppy Disk